-- farm boundary - existing habitats, using the habitats listed in the Farm Environment Table template, and the recommended map colourings as far as possible - boundaries of the following protected places for nature: Site of Special Scientific Interest (SSSI), Special Protection Area (SPA), Special Area of Conservation SAC); and boundaries of protected places for history, e.g. a Scheduled Monument.
-If you find this makes the map too complex, you may wish to provide a separate map but this must also show the farm boundary - any diffuse pollution risks identified (unless showing them on a separate map).
-These should be identified on the map as a dot, line or shape as appropriate showing their location together with a number doc_external_url: https://www.ruralpaymentsandservices.org/media/resources/Farm-Environment-Map---December-2015.pdf An example of a Farm Environment Map
+- Farm boundary. - Existing habitats, from the list provided in the Farm Environment Table template. - Boundaries of the following protected places for nature: Site of Special Scientific Interest (SSSI), Special Protection Area (SPA), Special Area of Conservation SAC); - Any historic sites, e.g. Scheduled Monuments.
+If this makes the map too complex, you may wish to provide a separate map but this must also show the farm boundary. - Any diffuse pollution risks identified (unless showing them on a separate map).
+These should be identified on the map as a dot, line or shape as appropriate showing their location together with a number. - A key to the colour codes used in the map.
+The colours you use in the FEA table must match the colours in the map.